j11195k/lpn-r/README.md

 # Logo &amp; Phone Numbers Extractor

-Scrapy spider for fetching logo and phone numbers on websites.
+Scrapy spider for fetching logo and phone numbers from websites.

 Program requires `website.txt` file in root dir (one provided by default contains sample valid and invalid inputs).